Course Syllabus

 • Health & safety in the workplace.

-• Setting up a treatment room; health & safety.
+• Setting up a treatment room.

 • Marketing & business awareness.